AtomInnovationTH/SMX/README.md

 Space Monkey Game

-Click to play demo in your browser: https://atominnovationth.github.io/SMX/
+Click to play demo in your browser up to 100 kilometers: https://atominnovationth.github.io/SMX/

 A simple game shows how a low‑power ultralight climber can move up a vibrating tether all the way to space using non‑contact eddy‑current grabbing.
 Selectable tether‑vibration shapes: sine, square, sawtooth.